Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

-# Raw dataset for Persian old Cuneiform
+# Raw dataset for Persian Old cuneiform

 ## This repository is under developing...